 There are many ways to improve chronic fatigue in Manhattan, New York, and Stamford, Connecticut

 In its simplest form, fatigue is extreme tiredness, often associated with prolonged physical activity, stress, or insufficient sleep.
 However, sometimes it is a constant, perplexing, and potentially debilitating problem, brought on by even slight exertion.
 Sometimes it won’t go away, no matter how much you rest.
-If you are suffering from chronic fatigue, it’s time to see one of our experienced physicians at the New York Center for Integrative Medicine.
+If you are suffering from chronic fatigue, it’s time to see one of our experienced physicians at the New York Center for Integrative Health.

 What is Chronic Fatigue Syndrome (CFS)?

 As many as 2.5 million Americans may have chronic fatigue syndrome, according to estimates by the CDC (Center for Disease Control), although many of those are undiagnosed.
 Chronic fatigue syndrome is now a widely recognized condition, also known as Myalgic Encephalomyelitis.
 This extreme form of long-term fatigue is often accompanied by physical pain, severe insomnia, and changes in mood, among other conditions.
 Often dismissed as a psychological problem, people suffering from CFS may struggle to get the understanding care they deserve.

 There is no simple laboratory test for chronic fatigue syndrome.
 In fact, diagnosis consists primarily of eliminating other potential causes.
 These might include:

 - Sleep disorders – Inadequate sleeping hours, frequent disruption, or insomnia can leave a person exhausted day after day, but they typically know the cause.
 However, some sleep disorders, such as apnea, can diminish sleep quality.
 In this case, you may be deprived of rest, even if you believe you got enough hours of sleep.